cmeeren/gr-progress/src/gr-progress/README.txt

 == Changelog ==

+= 1.2.0 =
+* Allow links in book titles and Goodreads attribution

 = 1.1.0 =
 * Synchronize multiple widgets so that they all fetch data at the same time (to avoid books being shown in more than one shelf if it is moved on Goodreads).